Skip to content

 This is about swapping mental noise for something quieter — and actually doable.

 Five minutes.
+One puzzle.

 One tiny reminder that your brain isn't broken — it's just been hijacked by apps designed to keep you swiping until the end of time.